-In accordance with QAA guidelines, FRCs designate an independent member of staff to interview each student on a one-to-one basis, as part of the annual review.
-You should check with your Director of Studies the exact procedure followed in your Faculty, as this can vary according to the discipline; normally, however, this is the last stage in the Annual Progress Review process.
+In accordance with QAA guidelines, FRCs designate two independent members of staff to interview each student, as part of the annual review.
+You should check with your Director of Studies the exact procedure followed in your Faculty, as this can vary according to the discipline.